CoFly-Project/Problematic-Areas-Detection/README.md

   * gdal

 ## How to install [GDAL](https://gdal.org)
+  On Linux, GDAL binary and Python binding are available through ubuntugis repository

-  On Windows, the most easiest way to install GDAL Python Binding is to use the packages build by Christoph Gohlke and available here.
+  On Windows, the most easiest way to install GDAL Python Binding is to use the packages build by Christoph Gohlke and available [here]
+(https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
+The ```*.whl``` package file contains a stand alone GDAL installation including all needed files (binaries, libraries, Python binding, etc.).
+After downloading the correct version of .whl package based on the python version is installed on the operating system, install the wheel file:

 ## Citation
 (not published yet)